 What Is Productive Failure in Education?

-For example, a teacher might ask pupils to calculate the area of a circle before providing the formula.
-Pupils might try to fill the circle with squares or divide it into triangles.
+For example, a teacher might ask learners to calculate the area of a circle before providing the formula.
+Learners might try to fill the circle with squares or divide it into triangles.
 This struggle makes the eventually provided formula more memorable.

 Manu Kapur developed the concept as an alternative to the idea that direct instruction must always come first.
-Kapur (2008) argued that by allowing pupils to struggle with a concept, they become aware of the limitations of their current strategies.
+Kapur (2008) argued that by allowing learners to struggle with a concept, they become aware of the limitations of their current strategies.
 This awareness creates a need to know that makes the subsequent instruction more meaningful.
-When the teacher finally explains the correct method, pupils have already built the mental scaffolding necessary to hang that new information on.
+When the teacher finally explains the correct method, learners have already built the mental

 The Research Behind Productive Failure